Faithful entanglement sharing for quantum communication against collective noise: Faithful entanglement sharing over a collective noise

 where $|H\rangle$ and $|V\rangle$ present the horizontal polarization and the vertical polarization of photons, respectively. $|\omega_{1}\rangle$ and $|\omega_{2}\rangle$ are two different frequency modes of photons.
 The subscripts $a$ and $b$ mean that the two photons transmitted are distributed to Alice and Bob, respectively.
 There ate two channels for the two parties.
 One is connecting the quantum entangled source and Alice, and the other is used to link the source with Bob.
 Suppose that the collective noise in these two channels have the same form but different noise parameters, and the alternation of the polarization caused by the noisy channels can be described as:

 where

-After being transmitted through the optical-fiber channels, each photon of the entangled pair is influenced by the collective noise in its channel.
+After being transmitted through optical-fiber channels, each photon of the entangled pair is influenced by the collective noise in its channel.
 That is, the evolution of the entangled state through the noisy channels can be written as:

-After the noisy channel, each of the photons will pass through a a polarization independent wavelength division multiplexer (WDM) to guide photons to different spatial modes, according to their frequencies.
-That is, the photon with the frequency $\omega_1$ is led to the upper spatial mode and the photon with the frequency $\omega_2$ is led to the lower spatial mode.
-This device can also be substituted by frequency beam splitter \cite{r9} or fiber bragg grating \cite{r10,r11}.
-After the WDMs, Alice and Bob adjusts photons transmitted through the upper spatial modes from the frequency state $\omega_1$ to $\omega_2$, so as to make the quantum states in the two outports of each WDM have the same frequency.
+After the noisy channel, each of the photons will pass through a polarization independent wavelength division multiplexer (WDM) which guides photons to different spatial modes, according to their frequencies.
+That is, the photon with the frequency $\omega_1$ is led to the upper spatial mode and the photon with the frequency $\omega_2$ is led to the lower spatial mode, respectively.
+This device can also be substituted by a frequency beam splitter \cite{r9} or a fiber bragg grating \cite{r10,r11}.
+After the WDMs, Alice and Bob adjust the photons transmitted through the upper spatial modes from the frequency state $\omega_1$ to $\omega_2$, so as to make the quantum states in the two outports of each WDM have the same frequency.
 Also, they transform the polarization states of the photons transmitted through the lower spatial modes.
 Obviously, the state of the system after the two PBSs (i.e., PBS$_a$ and PBS$_b$) becomes